Dalia Itzik

-Dalia Itzik (דליה איציק Dalya Itsik; born 20 October 1952) is a former Israeli politician who last served as a member of the Knesset for Kadima.
+Dalia Itzik (דליה איציק Dalya Itsik; born 20 October 1952) is an Israeli former politician who last served as a member of the Knesset for Kadima.
 She has previously served in several ministerial positions, and on 4 May 2006 became the first female speaker of the Knesset, and served as President of Israel in an interim capacity in July 2007.
-She was the first acting President to have been born in Israeli territory after independence in 1948.

 Biography

 Itzik was born in Jerusalem.
 Her parents were Iraqi Jews who had immigrated to Israel.
 Her family was poor; her father was an alcoholic and at times her mother had to steal food for the family to survive.
 She attended a religious high school, and afterwards, avoided conscription to the Israel Defense Forces by declaring herself religious.
 She then attended a teacher training course, and went on to obtain a BA in Literature and History from the Hebrew University of Jerusalem and a BA in law from IDC Herzliya.
-She worked as a teacher, during which she headed the teacher's union in Jerusalem, worked as a deputy to Jerusalem mayor Teddy Kollek, and served as a member of the executive committee of the Israel Broadcasting Authority.
+She worked as a teacher, during which she headed the teachers' union in Jerusalem, worked as a deputy to Jerusalem mayor Teddy Kollek, and served as a member of the executive committee of the Israel Broadcasting Authority.

 On 26 October 1988, she was involved in a car accident that killed Knesset member Michael Reisser, who was driving to Jerusalem, when Reisser's car crashed into hers.
 Reisser was fatally wounded and died the following day, while Itzik was seriously injured.

 She is married to Danny, an employee of the Israel Electric Corporation.
 They have three children, Ran, Uri and Adi.
 The family lives in Jerusalem's Ramat Sharett neighborhood.